Clio's Psyche

-Clio’s Psyche: Understanding the “Why” of Culture, Current Events, History, and Society is an academic peer-reviewed journal established in 1994 by Professor Paul Elovitz of the Psychohistory Forum (1982–) to further the innovative, all encompassing, interdisciplinary field of psychohistory, utilizing the tools of applied psychoanalysis, history, psychobiography, clinical psychology, political psychology, philosophy, and related disciplines.
+Clio’s Psyche: Understanding the “Why” of Culture, Current Events, History, and Society is an academic peer-reviewed journal established in 1994 by Paul Elovitz, Ph.D. of the Psychohistory Forum (1982–) to further the interdisciplinary field of psychohistory, utilizing the tools of applied psychoanalysis, history, psychobiography, clinical psychology, political psychology, philosophy, and related disciplines.
+Publication is both in print and online.

 Clio's Psyche's mission is to nurture psychohistorical scholarship, to disseminate psychohistorical knowledge in non-technical language, to stimulate transdisciplinary thought, and to encourage academicians, clinicians, students, and lay public to research the "why's" of history - personal, group, and societal.

-Initially, it started as a newsletter and before long became a full length, double-blind refereed journal, one of several in the field.
-Its website is at cliospsyche.org.
-Clio's Psyche produces three or four issues a year, as well as interviews and memorials, all of which are available for readers online under an open access license.
+Initially started as a newsletter in 1994, it became a full length double-blind peer-reviewed open-access journal by 1999, one of several in the field, producing three or four issues a year.
+All of the articles published in Clio's Psyche are identified with a DOI number by CrossRef.